‘One of the cool things about Savannah’, said the speaker by the Marshall House hotel fireplace, ‘is that we all love our history.’

 Recently, a scholarly historian told me of his disappointment that a stack of historical documents of interest to him were being left to rot.
 His research involves meticulous analysis of these types of documents and his publications have detailed footnotes to defend the claims he makes.

 So why should we care about history?
 Like the historian, we can care about uncovering truth for its own sake and we would want as complete a picture as possible from a range of sources.
 As with the Fulbright lecture, we can come to understand and make connections amongst different groups and world regions.
+No problem — they have a special combo pack where you can buy modafinil online 100 pills of 200 mg Modafinil and 100 pills of 150 mg Armodafinil.
+ModafinilXL provides a degree of flexibility you won’t find with most other Modafinil vendors.
 For many people, history is personal and it can help them make sense of their lives in relation to the lives of their ancestors.
 A positive consequence is that our history enables us to celebrate, and build on, the achievements of those who have gone before us.
 In terms of what history is for, if we take it seriously, we can learn from and work to prevent the repetition of mistakes.
 In the case of Northern Ireland, this can involve breaking down myths about the ‘other’ side and working towards more integration of different religions and of different political perspectives.

 Can history be used unhelpfully?
 What if history is used to sustain prejudice against another group, for example, descendants of a group who treated us badly in the past?
 What if it works to keep people apart rather than bringing them together?
 Or if it is it is used to hold people back rather than aiding recovery?
 Steve Marboli said ‘Letting go means to come to the realisation that some people are part of our history, not a part of your destiny.’